 The new current account from Chase has all the things we’ve come to expect from a digital bank, including 24/7 in-app support, budgeting features, no monthly fees and no charges for using the card abroad (although notably, there is no direct debit functionality yet).

 Chase is also hoping to stand out from the crowd by offering 1% cashback on debit card spending and the opportunity to earn 5% interest on savings that are put aside using its “round up spare change” feature – although it’s disappointing these two account benefits will only apply for 12 months.

 It’s still early days for Chase here, but although this will be its first venture into everyday retail banking in the UK, parent group JPMorgan Chase has got roots in this country going back 160 years.
 This, coupled with its introductory offers for new account holders, deep pockets for product development and digital banking expertise from the American market, will make Chase one to watch.
 Get started by downloading the app or compare other digital banks.

 More guides on Finder

-Compare bank accounts for sole traders
+Compare the best business bank accounts for ecommerce

 Ask an Expert